saddam40500/warehouse-to-3PL-upload-Utility/README.md

 Benefits:

-o	We can eliminate the support request ticket (min 22 tickets per month) o	Efficiency: Drastically reduce the time required for allocation processes. o	Accessibility: Enable Inventory Planners to directly upload files from any location.
+Efficiency: Drastically reduce the time required for allocation processes.
+Accessibility: Enable Inventory Planners to directly upload files from any location.